Who We Are

 What do you do at CYS?: A little bit of everything!
 Mainly Administration/Events and supporting the teams where possible.

 What do you love about working at CYS?
-The team!!
-If you don’t already know them, you should….you are missing out!
+The team!
+If you don’t already know them, you should….you are missing out.
+Also seeing the fruits of our hard work - it is crazy cool what we get to be apart of!

 What did you want to be growing up?
 A Builder!
 But it didn’t happen....
 (So I married one instead)